LetsPlayFetch/OregonTrailMini/README.md

 ---
 ## How to Run it

-Once you've cloned the repo, install Python 3, any dependencies, then run:
+Once you've cloned the repo, install Python 3, then run:

 ```bash
 python3 OregonTrailMini.py